apache/mnemonic/site/_docs/index.md

 permalink: /docs/index.html
 ---

-Back in December 2015, we created Metron files as part of the transition of the OpenSOC project from Cisco.
+In February 2016, we created Mnemonic files as part of the transition of the OpenSOC project from Cisco.